equinor/fmu-dataio/_sources/preparations.rst.txt

 .. note::
   "I cannot find asset in SMDA, and why does asset not have a unique ID"?

-  Currently, "asset" is not covered by master data/SMDA.
-However, it is a vitally important piece of information that governs both ownership and access to data when stored in the cloud.
+  Currently, "asset" is not in our masterdata.
+However, it is an important piece of information that governs both ownership and access to data when stored in the cloud.
 Sometimes, asset is identical to "field" but frequently it is not.